fnproject/tutorials/Introduction/README.md

 >```

 This function just prints "Hello from Fn!" to standard output.
 It takes no arguments and returns no results so it's as simple as possible.
+Of course, you can write functions that accept a number of different types of arguments and this is explored in other Fn tutorials.

 #### Initializing your Function Configuration